 Statistical Significance of Contamination Levels of the Different Vegetables.

-The Chi square (Χ2) test result show difference in bacterial contamination rate among different kinds of vegetables at P-value = 0.005.
+The Chi square (Χ2) test result shows a difference in bacterial contamination rate among different kinds of vegetables at P-value = 0.005.
 Carrot was significantly associated with bacterial contamination (P = 0.039).
-Cabbage was not significantly associated with bacterial contamination (P=0.436) and Lettuce was significantly contaminated with bacteria (P=0.052) when compared to other vegetable samples (Table 3).
+Cabbage was not significantly associated with bacterial contamination (P=0.436), and Lettuce was significantly contaminated with bacteria (P=0.052) when compared to other vegetable samples (Table 3).

 Table 3: Chi square test of Statistical Significance of Contamination Levels of the Different Vegetables.